 The Precinct has been associated with several people, however whether the people are considered to be important to the history of the ACT or if the association is considered special has not been demonstrated.
-The Campbell family had purchased and leased land in the area as well as built Collier's Homestead to house the employees of the family.
-While there is no doubt about the importance of the Campbell family to the history of the ACT, their connection to the Precinct is not considered to be special as it was only one part of their significant land holdings in the region and there is no evidence that they even set foot in the precinct.
+The Campbell family had purchased and leased land in the area.
+While there is no doubt about the importance of the Campbell family to the history of the ACT, their connection to the Precinct is not considered to be special as it was only one part of their vast land holdings in the region and there is no evidence that they even set foot in the precinct.
 The McInnes family has had a long and special association with the Precinct and have been prominent in the region through their business dealings, however whether they are considered to be important to the history of the ACT has not been clearly demonstrated.
 There are several other people and families that could be considered to have a special association with the Precinct, but there is no evidence that they are important to the history of the ACT.